 Businesses often engage environmental consultants to evaluate land for pollution or contamination before acquisitions, ensure compliance with stringent environmental regulations, manage complex projects like remediation, or develop sustainable green policies.
 Government organizations also rely on the expertise of environmental consultants to guide policy development and project implementation in the public sector.

-Given the diverse definitions of the role depending on the industry or employer, we will now explore some of the key roles you might undertake in this versatile career field.
+Given the diverse definitions of the role depending on the industry or employer, let’s explore some key roles you might undertake in this versatile career field.

 Environmental Policy Analyst